Executive MBA Student Experience

 Our Phoenix Location

 Students reside at a nearby Phoenix hotel on the Friday evening of the weekends they attend class.
 The residential requirement is integral to community building, which is a proven program asset and allows the students to work together between the two class days.
+Each participant will reside in a private room.

 A Typical Eller Executive MBA Weekend